The Possibility of An Army | The digital space as a battlefield

-One of the problems in the digital space is huge groups of fake accounts on social media.
+One of the problems in the digital space is vast groups of fake accounts on social media.
 These accounts can be used for different purposes: to get a lot of likes, for example, or to make it seem like your company or event has many followers.
 After all, followers attract followers on social media.
 They can help to obtain positive Amazon reviews.
 Another reason is to spread political propaganda and disinformation, troll, block, or disrupt real people’s discussions.

 An online Hessian army

-Flash-forward to contemporary time, where we find ourselves in the situation that also the digital space is a battlefield for political conflicts.
+Flash-forward to contemporary times, where we find ourselves in the situation that also digital space is a battlefield for political conflicts.
 Especially since the American elections of 2016, online propaganda has been a topic of discussion.
 But it was already years before that Constant Dullaart played cleverly with the idea of fake political accounts by creating The Possibility of An Army, going to battle against Facebook itself.

 Dullaart didn’t only expose Facebook’s policies.
 This online Hessian army also unraveled the market for fake accounts and how fake accounts move around in the digital space.